 Fort Totten State Historic Site, situated in Fort Totten in North Dakota, is one of the best-preserved border military installations in the United States.

-Fort Totten is a widely regarded, well-preserved base with 16 of its original structures still surviving.
+Fort Totten State Historic Site is a well regarded historic site, and a well-preserved base with 16 of its original structures still surviving, as well as reconstructed military buildings.
 These structures served as officers’ headquarters, dormitories, and more.
-Also, the historic site includes a museum that is housed in the historic hospital building.
+Also, the state historic site includes a museum complex that is housed in the historic hospital building.

 See Related: Best Travel Movies to Inspire You

 Address: 1609 19th Ave N, Fargo, ND 58102, United States

 Whether or not you’re an aircraft enthusiast, visiting the Fargo Air Museum is one of the best things to do in North Dakota.
 It is a fascinating museum located in the northern portion of West Fargo, near Hector International Airport.

 The aviation museum houses numerous vintage aircraft, 90 percent of which are still in airworthy condition thanks to dedicated, expert restoration, and maintenance.